Ninoralf/3D-Printed-Models-and-Files/README.md

 | Example Model 2 | ![Preview](previews/model2.png) | [model2.f3d](models/model2.f3d) | [model2.stl](models/model2.stl) |
 | ... | ... | ... | ... |

-> 💡 You can add a rendered image in the `previews/` folder to help visualize each design.

 ---

 ## 🛠️ How to Use